go-dedup/fsimilar/README.md

 ### Usage example

-Let take a look at how to use `fsimilar`.
+Let's take a look at how to use `fsimilar`.
 There are three test files in the `test/` directory, all generated with the same `find test/sim -type f` command.
 The only different between them is the actual file order in the list files.
 We'll use the first one for explanation in the following scenarios.

 #### > test/sim.lstA
 ```sh